martin059/virtualization-level-1-prototype-app/README.md

 ## Sample App

-The app itself is a simple web app that is made to run on set of docker containers.
+The app itself is a simple web app that tracks To-Do tasks.
+It is a containerized web app running on three containers:

+- Postgres Container: It contains the SQL database which stores all information for the app.
+- Python Container: It serves as the Back End for the app using Python and Flask.
+- Svelte Container: It serves as the Front End for the app using Svelte, TypeScript and Sveltestrap.

+All three containers are running the latest official stable release on Alpine Linux.
+Unless specifically stated otherwise, all versions used are the _current stable release_ at the time of compilation.

+To compile and run the app, read the [To run the app](#to-run-the-app) section.

+To run the automatic tests, read the [Testing](#testing) section.

+### General principle

 ### To run the app